srivig/microtask-image-analysis/README.md

 ### Employ

-You need to have a cloud storage provider at your disposal.
+For full functionality, you need to have a cloud storage provider at your disposal.
 Find and get one if you don't have one.
+For example
-For example [AWS S3](https://aws.amazon.com/s3/), [Rackspace](https://www.rackspace.com) or [Google Cloud](https://cloud.google.com).
+[AWS S3](https://aws.amazon.com/s3/), [Rackspace](https://www.rackspace.com) or [Google Cloud](https://cloud.google.com).

+There is a possibility to use a Wagn deck without cloud storage.
+Choose "web" as file store option.
+In that case you won't be able to upload images and files and you can't make any css and javascript changes.
+But it's possible to embed images via urls (That's why the option is called "web".
+You can use existing "web" ressources in your deck)

 ### Deploy